April 7, 2013

 The keynote speaker of the event was Yenny Wahid, director of the Wahid Institute.
 Ms. Wahid's father, Abdurrahman Wahid (1940−2009), served as President of Indonesia from 1999 to 2001 and published a dialogue with Mr. Ikeda titled Heiwa no tetsugaku, kanyou no chie (tentative translation: A Philosophy of Peace, the Wisdom of Tolerance).
 In her speech Ms. Wahid concluded: "This book teaches us that when a single individual acts with courage, they can transform their environment."

-One by One: The World is Yours to Change is an abridged English version of the bilingual edition of The World is Yours to Change that was published by Asahi Press in 2002.
-The World is Yours to Change: Kisah-Kisah Tokoh Dunia yang Menginspirasi Jutaan Orang (tentative translation: The World is Yours to Change: Inspirational Stories of Global Trailblazers) is the Indonesian edition of the abridged English version.
+The Indonesian edition is titled The World is Yours to Change: Kisah-Kisah Tokoh Dunia yang Menginspirasi Jutaan Orang (tentative translation: The World is Yours to Change: Inspirational Stories of Global Trailblazers).

 [Adapted from an article in the April 21, 2013, issue of the Seikyo Shimbun, Soka Gakkai, Japan]